-One of the hallmarks of people with Borderline Personality Disorder or Narcissistic Personality Disorder (BP/NP) is that they often do not feel truly sorry.
-Even though a BP/NP may say he or she is sorry, there is often something lacking.
+One of the experiences of interacting with individuals with Borderline Personality Disorder or Narcissistic Personality Disorder (BP/NP) is that they sometimes do not seem truly sorry.
+Even though a BP/NP may say he or she is sorry, there may be something lacking.
 The BP/NP may regret an action, but it is hard to see true remorse in their response.

 What’s the difference between regret and remorse?
 Regret has to do with wishing you hadn’t taken a particular action.
 You may regret an action because it hurt someone else, but you may also regret it because it hurt you, it cost you something emotionally or financially, or led to a punishment or undesirable result.
 Regret can lead a person to feel sorrow, grief, hurt, and anger—but these can be for the pain he or she feels for the self, not necessarily for the other person who was hurt by the behavior.